Landlord Rental Vacancy Rate Guide (+ Calculator & Statistics)

-How to Calculate Vacancy Rate
+Vacancy Rate Calculator

 Learn how to calculate the vacancy rate using the formula below or by inputting your figures into the calculator:

-(12 Vacant Units X 100) ➗80 total units = 15% vacancy rate
+(12 vacant units x 100) / 80 total units = 15% vacancy rate

 What Defines a Good or Bad Vacancy Rate?

-Why Vacancy Rates are Important to Investors
+Why Vacancy Rates Are Important to Investors

-Vacancy rates can also help investors determine whether or not the property is a profitable purchase, but they shouldn’t be the sole determining factor.
-Some of the most common factors that impact vacancy rates include:
+Real estate vacancy rates indicate how a rental property performs, especially compared to the average vacancy ratio in comparable properties.
+It can also aid investors in determining whether or not the property is profitable, but this shouldn’t be the sole determining factor.
+Some of the most common factors that impact vacancy level include:

 - Location